Utilities

 Validation passed

 This is not an error, but a report of an anomaly.
-The report contains the number of records with the same timestamp and the position in the SDS file where the anomaly was detected (record number).
+The report contains the number of records with the same timeslot and the position in the SDS file where the anomaly was detected (record number).

 Note